Main goals and achievements

-The main rationale for our consortium continues to lie in the synergies generated by bringing together leading basic and clinical scientists into a cohesive multidisciplinary team devoted to the investigation and exploitation of small RNA in human diseases.
-Our team will continue to conduct a joint effort to utilize siRNA (and now sgRNA) in cell signalling discovery, to identify microRNA relevant to human disease, and to provide preclinical models to test their therapeutic potential.
+The main rationale for the CRPP Small RNAs was in the synergies generated by bringing together leading basic and clinical scientists into a cohesive multidisciplinary team devoted to the investigation and exploitation of small RNA in human diseases.
+Over the past 6 years, we have made considerable progress towards this goal.

 The Aguzzi group has successfully established high-throughput screening platforms to screen for relevant small RNAs in neurodegenerative diseases.
 Several RNAi’s were identified that are currently further validated in confirmatory assays and biological model systems.

 The Krützfeldt group used automated high-throughput screenings and small RNA sequencing to identify microRNAs relevant to adult human skeletal muscle.
 Crucial microRNAs that determine human skeletal muscle regeneration and function were identified.
 These findings are currently be exploited for novel diagnostic approaches in human blood samples.

 The Kyburz group, aiming at the characterisation of microRNA promoting chronic arthritis, and the Landmesser group, who studied microRNAs as targets for prevention and treatment of atherosclerotic vascular disease, left the consortium in 2014.
 They were replaced by two new members, Markus Stoffel and Magdalini Polymenidou.

 The aim of the Polymenidou group was to determine the alterations in small RNAs associated with neurodegenerative disorders, such as Amyotrophic Lateral Sclerosis (ALS) and Frontotemporal Lobar Degeneration (FTLD).
 The group identified FUS synaptic RNA targets and showed that alterations in synaptic RNAs are associated to ALS-linked mutations in FUS.